Claire-Lavigne/Cours-Developper/JavaScript/4-Functions.md

 ## What are functions ?

-- Used for repetitive tasks & to divide big tasks
-- Contains series of instructions
+- A block with instructions
-- 1 function = 1 task/role (how, what, when, how many times...)
+- 1 function = 1 task/role/objective (how, what, when, how many times...)

+## When use functions ?
+- For repetitive tasks
+- To divide a program into little tasks

+## Specificities
 - What's inside a function, only exists in it
-- Functions can receive messages through parameters // Function can have settings (datas to make it work)
+- Function can have settings (datas to make it work)
-- Functions can send messages through return values
 - A function stops running immediately after a 'return'
-- There are predefinied functions name already !!
+- There are functions with predefinied names already !!

 ### Option1
 ```javascript